CFCJ-FM

 CFCJ-FM is a Christian radio station which broadcasts at 102.1 MHz (FM) in Cochrane, Ontario, Canada.
+CFCJ-FM is currently owned by Harvest Ministries Sudbury, the owners of CJTK-FM.

 History

 On April 18, 2011, Cochrane Christian Radio (CCR) received an approval by the Canadian Radio-television and Telecommunications Commission (CRTC) to operate a new English language low-power specialty FM radio programming undertaking to provide a Christian music service at 102.1 MHz in Cochrane, Ontario.

 Cochrane Christian Radio (inc) is owner of CFCJ-FM.

 The launch kick-off date was September 5, 2011 at the Glad Tidings Pentecostal Church in Cochrane.

+On November 16, 2023, Harvest Ministries Sudbury (Harvest), the owners of CJTK-FM, submitted an application to acquire from Cochrane Christian Radio, the assets of the English language low-power commercial specialty (Religious music) FM radio station CFCJ-FM in Cochrane.
+The application was approved on June 18, 2024.
+On September 1, 2024, CJTK-FM signed on the air in Cochrane.
+Aside of being a rebroadcaster of CJTK-FM, CFCJ-FM may air local programming in Cochrane.